andreas-mausch/andreas-mausch.github.io/blog/_posts/2022-02-16-buffer-overflow.md

   The stack can be in a random address even if no PIE is provided.
   In our example, we explicitly disabled ASLR via `/proc/sys/kernel/randomize_va_space`.
   When disabled, our program and the stack are always in the same memory address on each run.
+  This way, we can use hard-coded absolute addresses as the return address and as part of the payload, which makes our life a lot easier.
 - Non-Executable Stack
   Each memory area is flagged as readable, writable, executable, or a combination of them.
   So when the stack is marked as non-executable (gcc's default), then you will see an error when the RETURN to a stack address is reached.